-MAPO’s purpose is to provide the agriculturists of this county an organization that will create a social and political environment in which the farmers and ranchers of this area have the power to make a substantial contribution into the vital decisions concerning their future…and…to promote agriculture as the future economic force in the development of McCone County.
+We are working to provide the agriculturists of this county an organization that will create a social and political environment in which the farmers and ranchers of this area have the power to make a substantial contribution into the vital decisions concerning their future…and…to promote agriculture as the future economic force in the development of McCone County.

 - Helped to win passage of the Federal Surfacing Mining Control and Reclamation Act, especially provisions of the Act which protect alluvial valley floors and the rights of surface owners over Federally-owned coal.

-- Worked to overhaul the outmoded Federal Coal Leasing Program, and forced the Bureau of Land Management to live up to the law and allow farmers and rancher to find out what companies had plans to strip-mine their land.
+- Worked to overhaul the outmoded Federal Coal Leasing Program, and forced the Bureau of Land Management to live up to the law and allow farmers and ranchers to find out what companies had plans to strip-mine their land.

 - Worked to get air quality standards for Montana which will be adequate to protect agriculture productivity from the impacts of air pollution.